BlueM/TEIShredder/README.markdown

 TEI != TEI
 ----------
 TEI can be used in many different ways.
 In my eyes, this is one of the very appealing features of TEI, but on the other hand, it makes developing generic tools much harder or impossible.
 TEIShredder is, to some extent, a generic tool insofar as it just processes TEI – but on the other hand, it has certain expectations of the TEI.
-You may find that a TEI document you wish to process does not meet TEIShredder’s expectations, and for cases like these, I suggest pre-processing the TEI in a way that will result in a processable document.
+Therefore, most likely, TEIShredder will not be able to process your unmodified TEI document, but it will be necessary to pre-process the document (for instance, using XSL-T) to match these expectations.

 Exluding sections from being indexed
 ------------------------------------
-By default, TEIShredder (currently, this might be subject to change) collects information of a text’s structure based on &lt;div&gt;, &lt;text&gt;, &lt;titlePage&gt; and &lt;front&gt; tags.
+By default, TEIShredder (this might be subject to change) collects information of a text’s structure based on &lt;div&gt;, &lt;text&gt;, &lt;titlePage&gt; and &lt;front&gt; tags.
 If you want any of these not included, you can add a @noindex attribute with value of 1.
 As, of course, @noindex is not a valid TEI attribute, you should transform the source XML document before passing it to TEIShredder, for instance using XSL-T.

 Conventions / expectations
 --------------------------